 The Belt and Road Initiative’s promise of transforming the lives of people along its combined routes may be seen as ambitious, but one small German town is a living embodiment of the scheme’s goals.

-Welcome to Duisburg, where, every week, approximately 35 trains freighted with goods from China arrive in the city’s port after an 11,000-kilometre haul across continents.1,2 A once-prosperous town that suffered high levels of unemployment after the collapse of Germany’s steel and coal industries, Duisburg is once again coming back to life.
+Welcome to Duisburg, where, every week, between 35 and 40 trains freighted with goods from China arrive in the city’s port after an 11,000-kilometre haul across continents.1,2 A once-prosperous town that suffered high levels of unemployment after the collapse of Germany’s steel and coal industries, Duisburg is once again coming back to life.

 Home to “Duisport,” the world’s largest inland port, it’s rapidly becoming a vital rail link connecting the Belt and Road.
 Duisburg’s connections to megacities like Chongqing and Chengdu have made it a continental distribution hub for Central and Eastern Europe.
-Four out of five trains from China now make Duisburg their first European stop, with Deutsche Bahn estimating that 80,000 containers were transported along the rail Silk Road in 2017,3 with that number expected to rise to 100,000 by 2020.4
+Four out of five trains from China now make Duisburg their first European stop, with Deutsche Bahn estimating that 100,000 containers were transported along the rail Silk Road in 2017,3 with that number expected to rise to even more.4

 In the grand scheme of the BRI, Duisburg’s total impact on European-Chinese trade is relatively small, however its impact has been significant.
 China-Europe freight trains account for 1% of the total trade between the two regions by weight and 2% by value.5 “The percentage is small, but the absolute value matters,” says Linda Yin-nor Tjai, Assistant Professor at the Department of Asia and International Studies at the City University of Hong Kong.
 For a city with an aging population and high levels of permanent unemployment, the local community values the chance to diversify the economy.
-Erich Staake, Duisport’s CEO, says that employment in Duisport has grown from 19,000 to 50,000 since 1998.6
+A total of 50,000 jobs, 7,000 directly in the port have been created over the past 20 years.6

 China’s relationship with the city has grown closer too.
 During a state visit to Germany in 2014, Xi Jinping chose to visit Duisburg.
 More Chinese companies are opening offices in Duisburg, including YXE International Container Train, which operates the train that connects Duisburg to Yiwu, home to the largest small-commodity wholesale market in the world.